Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/asmref/asmref.rst

 Edit mode
 ---------

-In the page content edit mode, this is attribute is displayed in the same way as in options pane.
+In the page content edit mode, this attribute is displayed in the same way as in options pane.

 Example
 -------

-In this example,we will create a :term:`assembly <assembly>` `docsink_included_assembly`:
+In this example we will create a :term:`assembly <assembly>` `docsink_included_assembly`:

 .. image:: img/asmref_img1.png